5th Gen 4Runner TRD Skid Plate Install KDSS

 Like we said before, there are a few ways to cut your skid plate and it is all personal preference.
 We started with one line and then just ended up chopping the rest of it off.
 So, our end result in cutting the TRD Skid Plate for the KDSS looks something like the above image.
 This is obviously not exact and you will be the judge of how you want to cut your skid plate.

-It looks much cleaner this way as a final skid plate when mounted on your 4Runner.
-In my opinion, I would rather have this look than the U shaped cutouts some other 5th Gen owners have.
-Again, to each their own on this part of cutting the TRD Skid Plate.
+It looks much cleaner this way as a final skid plate when mounted.
+In my opinion, I would rather have this look than the U shaped cutouts some owners have.
+Again, to each their own on this part of cutting the Plate.